chadwhitacre/openpath/2026/fueling-open-source-with-vibes-and-money/index.md

 So, yes.
 Let's keep trying all the things to fund Open Source---whether subsidy or sustenance.
-But let's not confuse the decline of one adjacent business model with the death of the Open Source development model.
+But let's not confuse the decline of one adjacent business model with the death of Open Source, which is a community-based development model.